How to check progress during a heavy ALTER TABLE

 It's disabled by default, so enable it.

-For more information, please refer to the Performance Schema page in the official MySQL documentation.
+For more details, please refer to the Performance Schema page in the official MySQL documentation.

 You can check this by running the following query while a heavy ALTER query is running.